pmla/polyhedral-template-matching/README.md

-If you use PTM in a publication, please reference:
+If you use PTM in a publication, please cite:

 Peter Mahler Larsen and Søren Schmidt and Jakob Schiøtz Robust structural identification via polyhedral template matching